 - To establish methods and schedules for conducting exercises to test elements of the plan.

-The LEPC meets quarterly at various locations.
 These meetings are open to the public.
-The location of the meeting along with the agenda will be posted on the news page of this site.
-If you have questions or want to be a part of the LEPC, contact Layne Stewart at 605.677.7185.
+If you have questions or wish to be a part of the LEPC, contact Layne Stewart at 605.677.7185.